 - 3/4 cup sweetened shredded coconut

 - In a small bowl, combine cherries and 1/4 cup brandy; let stand overnight.
 Place eight egg whites in a large bowl; let stand at room temperature for 30 minutes.

 - In a large bowl, cream butter and sugar until well blended.
 Add egg yolks, one at a time, beating well after each addition.
 Beat in remaining brandy.
 Gradually add flour to creamed mixture alternately with applesauce.

 - With clean beaters, beat egg whites until stiff peaks form; fold into batter.
 Fold in the cherry mixture, almonds, raisins and coconut.
 Gently spoon into a 10-in. tube pan with removable bottom coated with cooking spray.
-Bake at 300° for 1-1/2 to 1-3/4 hours or until a toothpick inserted near the center comes out clean.
+Bake at 300° for 1-1/2 to 1-3/4 hours or until a toothpick inserted in the center comes out clean.